FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 ## User Presence vs User Verification

 Authenticators can be also used as a second factor of authentication, when paired with a username and password or other factor.
 An authentication ceremony gives you assurances about the user having access to the authenticator.

 If you are using an authenticator in this way, you want to distinguish between user presence versus user verification.

 User presence is when someone is there behind the authenticator who gave permission, but you don't know who.
 All it proves is that you have access to the authenticator.
 An example of this is when you press a button on a YubiKey.
+Every authenticator must support checking user presence, as it is part of the specification.

 User verification, on the other hand, is when the user provides proof that they are who they say they are.
 The authenticator could require a PIN, known only to the user.
 It could be a Face ID or Touch ID challenge.
 In any case, verification allows you to tie a specific user to the authentication ceremony.

-Of the two types, user verification is more prevalent with the platform authenticators than cross platform authenticators.
+Of the two types, user verification is more common with platform authenticators than with cross platform authenticators.
 And user presence is more useful as a second factor.
 When not used for MFA, you will typically want user verification.

-The initiating server specifies whether to use user verification.
+The initiating server specifies whether to use user verification during a registration or authentication.
 The three choices for user verification are preferred, required, and discouraged:

 * Preferred means that user verification is preferred, but not required.
-* Required means that user verification is required and the authentication will fail if it cannot be performed.
+* Required means that user verification is required and the ceremony will fail if it cannot be performed.
 * Discouraged means that user verification is not preferred and should not be used if possible.

-## Resident Keys
+## Discoverable Credentials

-Another WebAuthn feature is resident keys.
-With these, the user to website mapping is stored, not on the server side, but on the authenticator.

-This is available for cross-platform authenticators.
-With this feature, the server does not have to have prior knowledge of the user before they are authenticated.
-They can register and authenticate at the same time.
-This is less common in the B2C space.
+Another WebAuthn feature is discoverable credentials, also known as "resident keys".
+These can be used without first identifying the user.

+They are requested by a website leaving the `allowCredentials` list empty in the authentication ceremony.
+If there is a discoverable credential available, it will be used to complete the authentication ceremony, and the authenticator response will indicate which credential was used.
+That credential must then be mapped to the user on the server.

+For non-discoverable credentials, the user must be identified in some way.
+These include a secure cookie, username/email field, or some other means before the authentication ceremony can begin.
+This is required to determine which credentials are owned by that user account.
+The server returns these registered credentials as part of the credential request options object in the `allowCredentials` field.

 ## Implementation Details